geohackweek/GoogleEarthEngine/_episodes/02-code-editor.md

 ## 1. Getting Started

-#### How do I get to the Code Editor page?

-The Code Editor has number of features to help make programming in this environment easier.

-**To access the Code Editor, type the following url into your browser: [https://code.earthengine.google.com](https://code.earthengine.google.com)**

-A  webpage programming interface like the one below should appear.
+**To access the Code Editor, type the following url into your browser: [https://code.earthengine.google.com](https://code.earthengine.google.com)** A  webpage programming interface like the one below should appear.
 The diagram below has annotations pointing to many of the functionalities we will cover today.

 <br>
 <img src="../fig/02_codeeditor.png" border = "10">